Weekly on Wednesdays, June 24-Sept. 2, 2020, 12:00-12:45 p.m. EASTERN

 Each session will be recorded and made available to registrants.
 All sessions will be free and available to those who register.
 All are welcome to participate.
 Invite your friends and colleagues to listen in.

-July 8: "Bible, Babel, and God's Desire for Diversity" - Steven Tuell, James A. Kelso Professor of Hebrew and Old Testamen, PTS
+July 8: "Bible, Babel, and God's Desire for Diversity" - Steven Tuell, James A. Kelso Professor of Hebrew and Old Testament, PTS

-July 15: "Barmen, Belhar, and the Theology of Protest" - Derek Woodard Lehman, Administrative Assistant, for the Dean of Faculty and Institutional Advancement, PTS
+July 15: "Barmen, Belhar, and the Theology of Protest" - Derek Woodard Lehman, Lecturer in Theology and Ethics and Administrative Assistant for the Dean of Faculty and Institutional Advancement, PTS

 July 29: "The Whitest Denomination: Antiracism Work in the ELCA" - Kurt F. Kusserow, Bishop, and Melissa Stoller, Director for Evangelical Mission and Assistant to the Bishop for New, Renewing and Collaborative Ministries, ELCA Southwestern Pennsylvania Synod